Hypergeometric Functions over Finite Fields: Finite Field Analogues

 We now define a new version of hypergeometric functions for the finite field $\F_q$ parallel to \S \ref{3.1}.
 We start with a natural analogue to \eqref{1F0} by letting

 and then inductively defining

-as in \eqref{inductiveintegral}.
-We note the asymmetry among the $A_i$ (resp. $B_j$) by definition.
+which corresponds to \eqref{inductiveintegral} via the dictionary in \S \ref{dictionary} (and recalling Remark \ref{rmk:integer_note}). {period functions $_{n+1}\mathbb P_n$ over finite fields} {finite field analogues!period function $_{n+1}\mathbb P_n$} We note the asymmetry among the $A_i$ (resp. $B_j$) in the definition.
 Part of the reason we start with the analogue of the period, rather than the hypergeometric function is because the periods are related to point counting.
 When there is no ambiguity in our choice of field $\mathbb{F}_q$, we will leave out the $q$ in this notation and simply write

-When $n=1$ we have, which is more relevant for the purpose of counting points over finite fields.
-In terms of Jacobi sums,